snl-dakota/dakota/docs/user/usingdakota/inputfile/interfaces/batchedevaluations.rst

 Batched Evaluations
 """""""""""""""""""

-Beginning with release 6.11, Dakota provides for execution of evaluations in batches.
+Dakota provides for execution of evaluations in batches.
 Batch mode is intended to allow a user to assume greater control over where and when to run individual evaluations.
-It is activated using the ``batch`` keyword.
+It is activated using the :dakkw:`interface-batch` keyword.

 In batch mode, Dakota writes the parameters for multiple (a batch of) evaluations to a single batch parameters file and then invokes the